chmllr/notehub/API.md

 `password`   | MD5 hash of the plain password used for creation  | **required** `version`    | Used API version                                  | **required**

-The Signature is computed identically to the note creation.
+The Signature is the MD5 hash of the following string concatenation:

+    pid + psk + noteID + note + password

 The response of the server will contain the fields `longURL`, `shortURL`, `status`.